phimachine/mayoehr/README.md

 # mayoehr

-This is a research repository for my project at Mayo.
+This is a research repository for my project at Mayo Clinic.
 I work with Che Ngufor, my PI, and David Chen.

 The dataset that I use consists of electronic health records (EHR) collected